Haitian Vodou: Oungan and Manbo

 Vodouists believe that the oungan's role is modelled on the lwa Loco; in Vodou mythology, he was the first oungan and his consort Ayizan the first manbo.
 The oungan and manbo are expected to display the power of second sight, something regarded as a gift from Bondye that can be revealed to the individual through visions or dreams.
 Many priests and priestesses are often attributed fantastical powers in stories told about them, and may bolster their status with claims to have received revelations from the lwa, sometimes via visits to the lwa's own abode.

-There is often bitter competition between different oungan and manbo.
+There is often strong competition between different oungan and manbo.
 Their main income derives from healing the sick, supplemented with payments received for overseeing initiations and selling talismans and amulets.
-In many cases, oungan and manbo become wealthier than their clients.
-Oungan and manbo are generally powerful and well-respected members of Haitian society.
-Being an oungan or manbo provides an individual with both social status and material profit, although the fame and reputation of individual priests and priestesses can vary widely.
+Being an oungan or manbo provides social status and material profit, with many oungan and manbo becoming wealthier than their clients.
+Although their fame and reputation vary, oungan and manbo are generally powerful and well-respected members of Haitian society.
 Respected Vodou priests and priestesses are often literate in a society where semi-literacy and illiteracy are common.
 They can recite from printed texts and write letters for illiterate members of their community.

-Owing to their prominence in a community, the oungan and manbo can effectively become political leaders, or otherwise exert an influence on local politics.
+Owing to their prominence in a community, the oungan and manbo can effectively become political leaders, or otherwise influence local politics.